Back to the full dot-point answer

 Inflammation is the most visible part of the innate response.
 It has four cardinal signs: heat, redness, swelling and pain.

-What is natural killer cells?Show answer
+What are natural killer cells?Show answer

 Lymphocytes that recognise virus-infected and cancerous cells by their reduced MHC class I expression.
 They release perforin (forms pores in membranes) and granzymes (induce apoptosis).